 Initially released on the PC in 1992, Alone in the Dark is an early example of the sort of horror-themed game that Capcom would later coin as "survival horror" with the Resident Evil series.
-Alone in the Dark's influence shines through clearly in the early Resident Evil games, as well as other horror-themed releases, such as Silent Hill.
+Alone in the Dark's influence shines through clearly in the original Resident Evil, which borrowed the fixed-view camera system and pre-rendered graphics style.

 Aside from being the first of its kind, Alone in the Dark was one of the first fully-polygonal games in general.
 Notable for providing the player with a character that could manipulate objects in the surrounding environment and for providing a wide range of 3D characters and creatures to interact with.
 As players move from room to room, they're tasked with searching the environment for clues to solve puzzles to proceed to the next area, while simultaneously fending off attacks from creatures.

 To fight off these attacks, players can wield several types of weapons, from knives, swords, brooms, and bottles to firearms like rifles, pistols, and shotguns.
 While the guns are supreme in their damage dealt, aiming the weapons in the fixed camera positions of each room can be extremely difficult, and the player must be mindful to conserve ammunition, as extra rounds are extremely rare throughout the course of the game.